abcnorio/nspawn-aiml/Readme.md

 Out example covers a host with bridge `br0`, a static IP for the host, and later we apply a static IP to the container as well.
 Proceed only if you do not have already a bridge.

 > [!CAUTION]
-> READ GUIDES FOR YOUR SPECIFIC OS how to do that (!)
+- READ GUIDES FOR YOUR SPECIFIC OS how to create a bridge if there is none (!)
-> DO NOT TRY to let the network be managed by more than one service (!).
-Choose ONLY one, and then apply this service.
+- DO NOT TRY to let the network be managed by more than one service (!)
+Choose ONLY one, and then apply this service consequently.

 If you do not want to create a bridge with systemd, look for alternatives (/etc/network/interfaces, NetworkManager/nmcli, bridge-utils/brctl, ...), and apply those tools.